giridhar7632/the-MERN-stack/12-registration-and-user-login.md

 For registering a user,
 1) We should send the form data to the server using HTTP POST.
 2) Then we should clear the `user` state and form for another registration.
-3) We should display the success message if everything completed and got the response, else dispaly the error message if occurs.
+3) We should display the success message if everything is completed and got the response, else display the error message if occurs.

 ```js
 // src/components/Login.js